gotmc/mccdaq/README.md

 USB DAQs.
 Based on [Dr. Warren J. Jasper][jasper]'s [MCC DAQ C-based drivers][mcc-linux].
 Many thanks to Dr. Jasper for his work.

+**WARNING:** This code is in active development and should not be considered a stable API.
+Currently, it is not idomatic GO code, but I hope to change that in the near future.

 ## Supported MCC Devices

 Below is a list of supported MCC devices.
 If you want to add a device,